gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 arrow fletched and set aside for the coming battle.

 And then Eleñima's niece (for whom I had developed no small measure of sympathy) fell in love with an *umram* duelist.
-Eleñima was convinced---completely, irrevocably convinced---that this was a Sign with a shouted 'S'.
+Eleñima was convinced—completely, irrevocably convinced—that this was a Sign with a shouted 'S'.
 Our ridiculous, impossible spell must be working!

 I tried to calm her down, but she was not to be calmed, not this time.
 I had no